 Airport taxes, security charges and fuel surcharges

-Make your own way to London Gatwick Airport for a direct Air Transat flight to Montréal.
+Fly from London Heathrow Airport on a direct, scheduled Air Canada flight to Montréal.
 Upon arrival, we transfer to the Best Western Ville Marie (3T+).

 This morning we discover Montréal on our included guided tour.
 Founded by French colonists in the 17th century, the city still has a distinctly French atmosphere, with some wonderful examples of colonial architecture to be seen in the Old Town.
 Other highlights include the Notre-Dame Basilica and Mount Royal Park, which gave the city its name.
 You are free to explore at your own pace for the rest of the day.